Ezra 4

 Introduction

 Ezra 4 records the opposition that the returning exiles faced as they attempted to rebuild the temple and, later, the walls of Jerusalem.
-The chapter is one of the most historically complex in the book because it compresses events spanning several decades into a single narrative of opposition.
+The chapter is historically complex because it compresses events spanning several decades into a single narrative of opposition.
 Verses 1-5 describe the initial resistance during the reign of Cyrus (538-530 BC), verses 6-23 jump forward to describe opposition during the reigns of Xerxes (486-465 BC) and Artaxerxes I (465-424 BC), and verse 24 returns to the timeline of the temple construction, noting that work ceased until the second year of Darius I (520 BC).
 The author's purpose is thematic rather than strictly chronological: he gathers multiple episodes of opposition into one chapter to show the persistent pattern of resistance that the community faced.

 The Adversaries Offer to Help (vv.
 1-3)